Boeing Endowed Professor of Aeronautics & Astronautics

-Prof. Livne heads the airplane design education and research program at the University of Washington.
+Prof. Livne headed the airplane design education program at the University of Washington for many years and continues to teach airplane design and carry out research in this area..
 His accomplishments have been recognized by an ASME/Boeing Structures & Materials Award (1998), NSF National Young Investigator Award, and earlier the Josephine de Karman Fellowship.
 With expertise in aeroelasticty, aeroservoelasticity, multidisciplinary flight vehicle optimization, aircraft design, aerospace structures, structural optimization, and structural dynamics, Professor Livne's research has been funded by NASA, the FAA, AFOSR, ONR, NSF, and by Boeing.
 He was an associate editor for the AIAA Journal and a guest editor for a Journal of Aircraft special section on MDO.
 He was one of the launch section editors for the Encyclopedia of Aerospace Engineering and has published about a hundred journal and conference papers.
 Currently, Prof. Livne is the Editor-in-Chief of the AIAA's (American Institute of Aeronautics and Astronautics) Journal of Aircraft.
 He is a Fellow of the AIAA.

 - PhD, University of California, Los Angeles